Azure-Samples/communication-services-virtual-visits-js/README.md

 - **Post Call Surveys**.
 Customizable surveys to collect valuable feedback like quality of services or net promoter score after call ends.
 [Learn more about how to configure post-call surveys](./docs/post-call-survey.md).
 - **Open source** and customizable meeting UI controls.
 The app is built using [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/) which has many options for customizing layouts, rendering, and behaviors.

+## ❤️ Feedback

+We appreciate your feedback and energy helping us improve our services.
+[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_9WTOR2ItSo0oFee).

 ## Getting Started

 There are two ways to start using this app: